eendebakpt/oapackage/docs/oapackage.rst

 Orthogonal arrays are an important tool in the design of experiments :cite:`Hedayat1999`.
-The Orthogonal Array package contains functionality the generate orthogonal arrays and to analyse their properties.
+The Orthogonal Array package contains functionality to generate and analyse orthogonal arrays, optimal designs and conference designs.
 The algorithms and methods in this package have been described in :cite:`Eendebak2009`.
 A large collection of arrays can be found on the Orthogonal Array packagewebsite :cite:`EendebakOA` or on the website of Neil